Home > Legal > Shared Custody of Your Children

 The Advantages of Shared Custody

-Shared custody, or shared parenting as it’s also known, can offer several distinct advantages, both for parents and children.
+Shared custody, shared residency or shared parenting as it's also known, can offer several distinct advantages, both for parents and children.
 For separated fathers, it means they can be far more involved with their children, seeing them on a regular, extended basis every week.
 Moreover, it also means that neither parent is carrying the entire burden of parenting while the other is considered absent.

 Shared custody means your Children Have Two Homes, two stable bases where they can feel secure.
 Above all, it means they continue to have a real family life with both parents, which makes them feel more loved.